alan-turing-institute/QUIPP-collab/ways-of-working.md

 ## Zotero

 We store relevant literature and notes in a shared [Zotero](https://www.zotero.org/) library, `SyntheticData`.
-Contact Martin if you need an invite to the group.
 Everyone in the team is encouraged to add interesting papers, blog posts and other resources to the library.

+To join the group, set up a Zotero account and ask an existing member to add you.
+The existing member should then:
+- In Zotero's web interface, select the "Groups" tab
+- Select the "SyntheticData" group
+- Click on "Group Settings"
+- Click on "Members settings"
+- Under "Member Invitations", select "Send more invitations"
+- Add the new user's Zotero username or email into the box, then click "Invite Members"

-To avoid duplication of effort when reading, we have been tagging papers with our name as we read them and attaching short notes.
+To avoid duplication of effort when reading, we have attached short notes to some of the papers.
-Tags and notes can be added by clicking on the name of the paper, then clicking on the appropriate button in the panel on the right.
+Notes can be added by clicking on the name of the paper, then clicking on the appropriate button in the panel on the right.

-We do not currently use tags or folders to organise papers by subject, but may rethink this as the library grows.
+We have recently (December 2019) started using tags to indicate the method and whether utility or privacy metrics were discussed in each paper.
+A list of the tags we currently use is below, and the most up-to-date version is kept in the `*Tag key` note in the SyntheticData library itself.
+You can see tags in the bottom left corner of the screen; clicking on them filters the items by the relevant tag(s).
+Similarly to notes, tags can be added by clicking on the resource, then selecting the "Tags" button at the top of the panel on the right of the screen.

+You may also find it useful to hide auto-generated tags that are downloaded with the paper.
+To do this, click on the small colour palette below the list of tags, and uncheck "Show automatic".

+Our current list of tags is:
+- **Microsimulation**: Describes/proposes/uses one or more microsimulation methods
+- **MI**: Describes/proposes/uses one or more multiple imputation methods
+- **GAN**: Describes/proposes/uses one or more GAN methods
+- **Autoencoders**: Describes/proposes/uses one or more autoencoder methods
+- **SMOTE**: Describes/proposes/uses one or more SMOTE methods
+- **Parametric model**: Uses parametric models for synthesis (usually with MI but not always)
+- **Non-parametric model**: Uses non-parametric models for synthesis (usually with MI but not always)
+- **Bayesian model**: Uses Bayesian model for synthesis
+- **Utility**: Describes/proposes/uses utility metrics
+- **Privacy**: Describes/proposes/uses privacy metrics
+- **Library**: Describes or contains a software library
+- **Review/Survey**: Is a review or survey of various methods (or a tutorial)
+- **Application**: Main focus of the document is solving a problem in a specific application area
+- **Book**: Is a book
+- **Dataset**: Is a dataset